On Primordial Black Holes and secondary gravitational waves generated from inflation with solo/multi-bumpy potential

-Moreover, we also considered the case where the PBHs formed in the early universe was ellipsoidal collapse instead of spherical collapse \cite{Arbey:2020yzj, Mirbabayi:2019uph}.
-The difference between these two collapse models is that the threshold density for forming PBH is different.
-Because compared with the spherical collapse, the PBHs formed by the ellipsoidal collapse will increase the ellipticity of the formed PBHs, which will lead to the correction of the threshold density.
-In the following, we uniformly use PBHs/e-PBHs to represent the primordial black hole formed by spherical collapse/ellipsoidal collapse, and $\delta _c$/$\delta_{ec}$ to describe the threshold density of PBHs/e-PBHs, respectively.
-According to \cite{Kuhnel:2016exn, Sheth:1999su} we have the following relation:
+Moreover, we also considered the case where the PBHs formed in the early universe were in an ellipsoidal collapse instead of spherical collapse \cite{Arbey:2020yzj, Mirbabayi:2019uph}.
+The difference between these two collapse models is that the threshold density for forming PBHs is different. compared with the spherical collapse, the PBHs formed by the ellipsoidal collapse will increase the ellipticity of the formed PBHs, which will lead to the correction of the threshold density.
+In the following, we uniformly use PBHs/e-PBHs to represent the primordial black hole formed by spherical/ellipsoidal collapse and $\delta _c$/$\delta_{ec}$ to describe the threshold density of PBHs/e-PBHs, respectively.
+According to \cite{Kuhnel:2016exn, Sheth:1999su} we have the following relationship:

 where $\kappa=9/\sqrt{10\pi}$ and $\nu=1/2$.
 From Eq. (\ref{equation31}), we can easily obtain the abundance of PBHs and e-PBHs with a given $ \delta _c $.
-The calculation shows that the abundance of e-PBHs is lower than that of PBHs, due to the difference in their threshold densities.
+The calculation shows that the abundance of e-PBHs is lower than that of PBHs, owing to the difference in their threshold densities.

-In Fig. \ref{FIG5}, We plot the abundances of $f_{PBH}$ and $f_{e-PBH}$ from solo-bumpy potential (\ref{solopotential}), with parameter sets \{$p=2$, $\delta _c=0.41$\} and \{$p=2/3$, $\delta _c=0.33$\} respectively, as well as constraints from various observations.
+In Fig. \ref{FIG5}, We plot the abundances of $f_{PBH}$ and $f_{e-PBH}$ from solo-bumpy potential (\ref{solopotential}), with parameter sets \{$p=2$, $\delta _c=0.41$\} and \{$p=2/3$, $\delta _c=0.33$\} respectively, as well as the constraints from various observations.
 For $p=2$ case, the fraction of PBHs could reach $O(10\%)$ at the mass range of $\sim 10^{-15}M_\odot$ (asteroid mass), while for $p=2/3$ case, the fraction is also nearly $O(0.1\%)$ at the mass range of $\sim 1M_\odot$ (solar mass).
-The specific parameters are shown in Table. \ref{Table2} and Table. \ref{Table3}.
+The specific parameters are presented in Table. \ref{Table2} and Table. \ref{Table3}.